schultek/dart_mappable/packages/dart_mappable/doc/polymorphism.md

 - When deserializing, we need to make sure that the correct subclass is chosen and instantiated, and
 - when serializing, we need to make sure that the subclass information isn't lost.

-To solve these, we need to add a **discriminator property**, that keeps track of the specific *(sub)*-type of the `pet`.
+To solve these, we add a **discriminator property**, that keeps track of the specific *(sub)*-type of the `pet`.

-By default no discriminator is applied, but you can change this by setting the `discriminatorKey` annotation property (or globally in the build configuration).
+By default, no discriminator is applied, but you can change this by setting the `discriminatorKey` annotation property (or globally in the build configuration).

 The value of this property will default to the name of the class, but you can change this as well with the `discriminatorValue` annotation property.